 Teresa Gleadowe is a curator, writer and editor with extensive experience in the contemporary visual arts in the UK and internationally.
 She worked as an Exhibition Officer and then as Assistant Director of the Visual Arts Department of the British Council from 1977 to 1989 before being appointed Head of Information at the Tate Gallery in 1989.
-In 1992 she joined the academic staff of the Royal College of Art to develop the first UK-based MA in curating, jointly initiated by the Royal College of Art and the Arts Council.
-She directed this two-year, full-time programme, Curating Contemporary Art, for fourteen years until the summer of 2006, when she left the college to work freelance.
 Read More

-Artists, curators and writers from the region were invited to contribute to evening events and to make presentations about projects in Cornwall and the South West of England.
-A number of special visitors were also invited to ‘drop in’ during the course of the workshop.
+Artists, curators and writers from the region will be invited to contribute to selected events and offered opportunities to participate in social events during the course of the Workshop.